-Tips for making sushi with kids, including which rice and tools to use to effortlessly learn how to make great sushi at home.
+Learn how to make sushi at home, including which rice and tools to use to effortlessly learn how to make your own at home.
+It’s easy and fun for kids!

 This summer, two of my sister-in-laws, M & K, taught all of us how to make sushi at our family reunion.
-I made sushi once as a college student with help from a friend, but I wasn’t able to replicate the results when I tried on my own.
-This summer I paid more attention, and my kids were able to make delicious sushi for dinner last night!
+I made some once as a college student with help from a friend, but I wasn’t able to replicate the results when I tried on my own.
+This summer I paid more attention, and my kids were able to make their own for a low stress, delicious dinner!

 Tools that Make it Easy to Learn How to Make Sushi

 At the reunion, we learned to use bamboo rolling mats wrapped in cling wrap to roll sushi.
-For our family sushi night, I opted for less traditional tools that make it super easy to make sushi!
+I opted for less traditional tools that make it super easy!

 These are the basic sushi ingredients we used: